Fick's laws of diffusion: Example solution 1: constant concentration source and diffusion length

-Example solution 2: Brownian particle and Mean squared displacement
+Example solution 2: Brownian particle and mean squared displacement

 Another simple case of diffusion is the Brownian motion of one particle.
 The particle's Mean squared displacement from its original position is:

 where $n$ is the dimension of the particle's Brownian motion.
 For example, the diffusion of a molecule across a cell membrane 8 nm thick is 1-D diffusion because of the spherical symmetry; However, the diffusion of a molecule from the membrane to the center of a eukaryotic cell is a 3-D diffusion.
 For a cylindrical cactus, the diffusion from photosynthetic cells on its surface to its center (the axis of its cylindrical symmetry) is a 2-D diffusion.

-The square root of MSD, $\sqrt{2nDt}$, is often used as a characterization of how far has the particle moved after time $t$ has elapsed.
+The square root of MSD, $\sqrt{2nDt}$, is often used as a characterization of how far the particle has moved after time $t$ has elapsed.
 The MSD is symmetrically distributed over the 1D, 2D, and 3D space.
 Thus, the probability distribution of the magnitude of MSD in 1D is Gaussian and 3D is a Maxwell-Boltzmann distribution.